ole-old/Video-Book-Manual/how-to-create-video-books-using-a-computer-with-microsoft-windows/README.md

 <a href="http://www.flickr.com/photos/64516474@N05/8619978448/" title="time-to-record by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8527/8619978448_79d3e45626.jpg" width="500" height="388" alt="time-to-record"></a>

 When you are done recording, navigate back to Windows Media Encoder and click *Stop recording*.

 <a href="http://www.flickr.com/photos/64516474@N05/8618882053/" title="stop-recording by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8264/8618882053_489ab3ebbf.jpg" width="500" height="386" alt="stop-recording"></a>

-# 4 - Save the screen recording

-# 5 - Save your video book in a format others can open
+# 4 - Save your video book in a format others can open